The actions of Alton Towers in the aftermath of the rollercoaster accident have illustrated how companies shouldn’t react after a PR crisis.

 Online reputation management

-At Igniyte, we utilise an online reputation management service that gives companies the tools they need to respond effectively to a PR crisis to ensure it doesn’t damage their firm’s reputation online.
+At Igniyte, we utilize an online reputation management service that gives companies the tools they need to respond effectively to a PR crisis to ensure it doesn’t damage their firm’s reputation online.

 If you want to find out more about Igniyte’s online reputation management services please contact Simon Wadsworth on tel: 02035428686 or email [email protected] in confidence.